 Visitors, including parents, are only permitted to observe programs as permitted by Program Directors or Clubhouse Directors.

 BCNY’s social media profiles (Facebook, Twitter, Flickr, YouTube, etc.) are part of a conversation between real people.
-We encourage our community to submit memories, photos, and stories of their or their son’s BCNY experiences.
+We encourage our community to submit memories, photos, and stories of their or their member’s BCNY experiences.
 We assume that anyone sharing this user-generated content has the right to do so and has permission of the photographed individuals.
 Please do not post photos, including photos of children, without the permission of a parent or guardian.

 All BCNY members sign a photo waiver upon registering which gives BCNY permission to post pictures of members on social media and online.
 However, unless given express permission by a parent or guardian, last names or other identifying features will not be shared.